Chrysler Hemi engine: First generation: FirePower 1951–1958

-First generation: FirePower

-Chrysler applied their military experience with the hemispherical combustion chamber to their first overhead-valve V8 engine, released under the name FirePower, not "Hemi," in 1950 for the 1951 model year.
+Chrysler applied their military experience with the hemispherical combustion chamber to its first automobile engine, an OHV V8 engine released under the name FirePower, not "Hemi," in 1950 for the 1951 model year.
 The first version of the FirePower engine had a displacement of 331 cuin and produced 180 bhp.
 Eventually, three of the four Chrysler divisions had their own version of the FirePower engine, with different displacements and designations, and having almost no parts in common.
-This lack of commonality was due in part to the three engine versions using different bore pitches (the center-to-center distance between adjacent cylinders).
+This lack of commonality was due in part to the three engine versions using different bore spacings (the center-to-center distance between adjacent cylinders).
 Chrysler and Imperial called their versions the FirePower.
 DeSoto called theirs the FireDome.
 Dodge had a smaller version, known as the Red Ram.
 Only Plymouth did not have a version, but retained the Dodge poly-head engines.
-There was no Plymouth hemi engine until the 1964 426.
+There was no Plymouth Hemi engine until the 1964 426.

 Briggs Cunningham used the Chrysler version in some of his race cars for international motorsports.
 A Chrysler-powered Cunningham C-5R won its class in 1953.
 Cunningham switched away from these designs in 1959 when Chrysler temporarily abandoned the hemispherical concept in favor of the wedge-head B engine until 1964.
-Carl Kiekhaefer also used the Chrysler engines in NASCAR cars owned by him from 1955 and 1956, winning the Grand National Series championship both years.
+Carl Kiekhaefer also used the Chrysler engines in his NASCAR cars from 1955 and 1956, winning the Grand National Series championship both years.

-Collectively, the 1951–1958 Hemi engines are now commonly referred to as first-generation Hemi engines, and the group can be identified by the rear-mounted distributor and the spark plugs in a row down the center of wide valve covers.
+Collectively, the 1951–1958 Hemi engines are now commonly retroactively referred to as first-generation Hemi engines, which can be identified by the rear-mounted distributor and the spark plugs in a row down the center of wide valve covers.

 1951 Plymouth Hemi V6

-There were plans in 1951 for a Plymouth Dual Overhead Cam Hemi V6 displacing 235 cuin designed by Chrysler's Powerplant Research and Engine Design division.
-It was meant to be a powerful, fuel-efficient alternative to Ford's V8 and to replace Plymouth's venerable flathead 6.

-The plans were scrapped due to build costs and because of the then unusual design.
+There were plans in 1951 for a Plymouth dual overhead cam Hemi V6 displacing 235 cuin designed by Chrysler's Powerplant Research and Engine Design division.
+Known internally as A173, it was meant to be a powerful, fuel-efficient alternative to Ford's V8 and to replace Plymouth's venerable flathead six.
+However, the plans were scrapped because of high build costs and the then-unusual design.